create3000/x_ite/docs/_posts/reference/script-node-authoring-interface.md

 ### Accessing initializeOnly and outputOnly Fields of Other Nodes

-The script can access any inputOutput field, inputOnly fields or outputOnly fields of any node to which it has a pointer:
+The script can access any inputOutput, inputOnly or outputOnly fields of any node to which it has a pointer:

 ```js
 DEF SomeNode Transform { }